mars-college/mars.college/index2.md

         Apply to Mars College
     </div>
     <div id="generic_description">
         The next Mars College is scheduled for Jan-Mar 2024.
-Applications are now open.
     </div>
     <div id="generic_description2">
-        <a href="/join">Learn more and apply here</a>.
+        <a href="/join2">Learn more and apply here</a>.
     </div>
 </div>